IFCJSON-Team/IFC.JSON-5Alpha/README.md

-# IFC.JSON 2.0
+# IFC.JSON 5 Alpha
-This repository contains the specification for IFC.JSON - version 2.0 aiming for usability and readability.
+This repository contains the specification for IFC.JSON-5, which aims for next generation IFC.

 ## What
 JSON is used throughout the world for exchanging and using data.
 Building data needs to be available in JSON.
 Therefore, IFC needs to be available in JSON format.